Our curriculum ensures learning is effective, exciting and above all, relevant to the needs of our children.

 Physical Education (PE)

 We follow the Val Sabin scheme of work, giving comprehensive coverage of skills and knowledge in aspects of gymnastics, games, dance, swimming and outdoor pursuits.
 PE is taught twice weekly by our PE lead in conjunction with class teachers.
-We are extremely fortunate here at Claybrooke to have our own swimming pool for the exclusive use of Claybrooke Primary pupils, as well as our own qualified swimming instructor on the staff.
-Children receive swimming tuition every year in school in a block of sessions each summer term.
+Children in Oak class have swimming sessions every year.
+There is also an opportunity for children who need extra tuition to receive these additional sessions.
 Our aim is to ensure that every child can swim at least 25m by the end of KS2.

-French is taught during KS2 using the Catherine Cheater Scheme of Work.
+Spanish is taught during KS2 using the TES Scheme of Work.
 The scheme aims to build knowledge, skills and confidence in three strands: oracy, literacy and intercultural understanding.

 As well as being taught through topics, Art and DT knowledge and skills are also taught through specific Art/DT weeks and themed days.